popey/popey.com-blog/content/post/2021/01/distrowatch-is-not-a-measure-of-popularity.md

 tags = ['distrowatch', 'linux', 'rant']
 +++

-Here's a fun blog post where I get possibly irrational annoyed by people who use a web page incorrectly.
+Here's a fun blog post where I get possibly irrationally annoyed by people who use a web page incorrectly.
 Let me get this off my chest and then move on to better topics tomorrow.

 [Distrowatch](https://distrowatch.com/) is a popular website among Linux enthusiasts.
 The main page consists of reverse-chronological news articles of interest to Linux users.
 Often this consists of new stable and development release [announcements](https://distrowatch.com/11130), [reviews](https://distrowatch.com/weekly.php?issue=20210111#pakos) and [weekly roundups](https://distrowatch.com/weekly.php?issue=20210104).